wxs/cherylhsu.ca/content/post/2021-01-10-the-compass-of-trembling.md

 >
 > This seems like critical but humbling, ego-dissolving work -- requiring me to let go of deeply buried attachments to service the collective.
 But there is something also beautiful about letting my wave dissolve into the ocean.

-Three days later, the Capital was stormed, and we witnessed what to many felt like the shocking desecration of a sacred symbol of Western democracy.
+Three days later, the Capitol was stormed, and we witnessed what to many felt like the shocking desecration of a sacred symbol of Western democracy.

 So here is the part where the obvious must be said: It’s 2021, and the world is still ending.
 We're in a **liminal space** (or what Charles Eisentain pithily describes as “[space between stories](https://charleseisenstein.org/courses/space-between-stories/).)